SteveJunGao/cheatsheets/README.md

 This repo will record some theories, equalities, inequalities that I find important in machine learning.
-I will also add my notes on these stuff.
+All the proofs will be recored and I will also add my notes on these stuff.

 ## Matrix Theory
 - Determinant